-Second Quarter of 1999 Compared to Second Quarter of 1998.
-Resources' net income improved \$10.8 million in the second quarter of 1999 compared to the 1998 period.
-This increase was primarily due to increased operating income related to improved trading and marketing results at Wholesale Energy partially offset by lower 1999 earnings at Interstate Pipelines due to the settlement of a dispute related to certain gas purchase contracts that resulted in \$6 million of revenues in the second quarter of 1998.
+Resources' net income increased \$16 million in the nine months of 1999 compared to the 1998 period primarily due to increased operating income related to improved trading and marketing results at Wholesale Energy, as discussed above.
+This increase was partially offset by lower operating income at Interstate Pipelines for the nine-month period and increased interest and general insurance liability expenses.
+Interstate Pipelines' operating income decreased primarily due to the settlement of a dispute related to certain gas purchase contracts that resulted in \$6 million of revenues in the second quarter of 1998 and a rate settlement reflected in the first quarter of 1998 as a \$5 million reduction of depreciation rates retroactive to July 1996.
+This decrease from Interstate Pipelines was partially offset by lower operation and maintenance expenses related to continued cost control initiatives in this segment.